-2.5.4 On-gun Extraction
+2.5.4.3 On-gun Extraction

 On-gun fume extraction systems are available for the gas metal arc (GMAW or MIG), flux cored arc and gas tungsten arc (GTAW or TIG) processes.
-Whilst early on-gun extraction systems tended to bulky with capture efficiencies around 70%, newer systems are much lighter with capture rates reported to be around 90% on average.
+Whilst early on-gun extraction systems tended to bulky with capture efficiencies around 70%, newer systems are much lighter with capture rates reported to be around 90% on average when welding in the downhand positions (1G, 2F or PA, PB).